WisdomFirm/fms-framework/README.md

 **The Core Automation Backbone for [WisdomFirm](https://github.com/WisdomFirm).**

-**FMS (Flow Management System)** is a modular, config-driven Python framework designed to orchestrate internal workflows, automate administrative tasks, and manage AI agent pipelines.
+**FMS (Firm Management System)** is a modular, config-driven Python framework designed to orchestrate internal workflows, automate administrative tasks, and manage AI agent pipelines.
 It serves as the foundational "Operating System" for WisdomFirm's automated business logic.

 ---